 Symonds Farm Anaerobic Digestion Plant

-The Symonds Farm Anaerobic Digestion Plant at Risby, Bury St Edmunds generates 1.4MW of electricity which supplies several local businesses with the surplus going into the national grid.
+Material Change provides management and account services to Symonds Farm Anaerobic Digestion Plant at Risby, Bury St Edmunds generates 1.4MW of electricity which supplies several local businesses with the surplus going into the national grid.
 The site is owned 50% by Material Change in a joint venture with Landowner GEO Gittus & Sons.

 Construction started in 2011 and was completed in 2012.
 Infrastructure to allow the drying of wood chip for the adjacent briquetting plant using surplus heat from the engine was installed in 2014.